Dcody/IP-to-Network-Consolidator/README.md

 ## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the tool.
+Please don't submit issues, feature requests, or pull requests to improve the tool.

 ---